mverissimo/storybook-addon-status/README.md

 # Usage

-Just add the following param in your storie:
+Just add the following parameter in your story:

 ```jsx
 export default {